-However, by enrolling as a student at Northwest Christian University, you agree to live according to the expectations outlined here.
+However, by enrolling as a student at Bushnell University, you agree to live according to the expectations outlined here.
 Non-matriculated students admitted to special programs are also expected to maintain these standards.
 Any questions regarding these statements should be directed to the Director of Residence Life and Student Services.

 Student Complaint Policy